 "I received the product/book/service at no cost.
 The company sent me the product/book/service to review.
 You are reading this review, because I LOVE the product/book/service not because I received the product/book/service for free.
 Please know that no one can pay me enough to buy my endorsement.
 I only write about things I love, because it is my mission to show people just how incredibly easy and delicious eating vegan can be."

 Some of the products and people I write about are also client companies.
 Again, I only write positively about them if I support, admire, and appreciate what they do and sincerely believe that they are making a positive contribution to people, animals, and the planet.

 On September 19, 2011 I became an employee of Turtle Mountain, LLC.
 Up until that time, I had been writing positively about their products for fourteen years (the time when my first book was published!)
-When I mentioned a So Delicious® Dairy Free product in a recipe, it's because that's what I have used in my own kitchen and enjoyed eating in my own home.
-As of the end of August 2013, I was no longer employed by the company.
-On September 18, 2014 So Delicious® Dairy Free announced it was being acquired by food conglomerate, WhiteWave.
-I have very mixed feelings about such mergers and trust my readers to make spending choices that are in alignment with their personal core values.
+When I mentioned a So Delicious® Dairy Free product in a recipe, it's because that's what I used in my own kitchen.
+At the end of August 2013, my employment with the company ended.
+On September 18, 2014 So Delicious® Dairy Free announced it was being acquired by food conglomerate, WhiteWave, a spin-off of Dean Foods.
+I have very mixed feelings about such mergers and trust my readers to make spending choices that are in alignment with their own personal core values.